USS Katie

-USS Katie (SP-660) was a United States Navy patrol vessel in commission from 1917 to 1918.
+USS Katie (SP-660) is a civilian motor vessel which was commissioned into the United States Navy as a patrol vessel from 1917 to 1918.

 Construction and acquisition

 Katie was built as a civilian motorboat of the same name by C. E. Bush at Crittenden, Virginia, in 1915 or 1916.
 In 1917, the U.S. Navy chartered her from her owner, the Virginia Fish and Oyster Commission, for use as a section patrol boat during World War I. She was commissioned as USS Katie (SP-660) on 24 April 1917, although the Navy did not take delivery of her until 18 May 1917, at Norfolk, Virginia.

 U.S. Navy service

 Assigned to the 5th Naval District and based at Crittenden, Katie operated as a shore and section patrol boat until less than three weeks before the end of World War I. Her patrols extended from Norfolk and the James River to the lower reaches of the Potomac River and the Chesapeake Bay.

 Katie, now under command of Boatswain O. W. Hudson, was decommissioned on 22 October 1918 and was returned to the Virginia Fish and Oyster Commission the same day.